tehNinth/Hell-Quest/README.md

 - Removed the option to connect to Hell Quest servers (because dead-link)
 - Removed Clan Management (because dead link)
 - Added an extra option for sending chat packets to send Guild messages
-- Added function to hit Enter when typing a Shop ID and Hair ID instead of relying on the button
+- Added function to hit Enter to send when typing a Shop ID and Hair ID instead of relying on the button
 - Removed "Load Enhancement" functionality to avoid getting kicked by mistake, replaced with informative message
 - Added Character Page viewer
 - Changed the skin because the old one had issues with compiling correctly
 - Fixed an issue where the client's width would be changed
 - Updated base URL for game files
+- Adjusted height for the buttons along the bottom
+- Added function to hit Enter to send for Chat box

 More to come!